-This guide will walk you through the steps of deploying an openBalena server, that together with balena CLI will enable you to create and manage your device fleet running on your own infrastructure, on any VPS such as AWS, Google Cloud, Digital Ocean or any other VPS provider.
+This guide will walk you through the steps of deploying an openBalena server, that together with the balena CLI, will enable you to create and manage a fleet of devices running on your own infrastructure, on premises or in the cloud.
+The openBalena servers must be reachable by the devices, which is easiest to achieve with cloud providers like AWS, Google Cloud, Digital Ocean and others.

 Test your docker-compose installation with